timm167/lms-backend/USAGE.md

 - The backend is hosted remotely on render
 - Note that it is hosted on a free plan so uptime is not gauranteeed.
 It is redeployed every two hours so downtime should not last longer than that.
 - Limited memory means that the 'generate data' button in playground does not work well unless deployed locally.
+- Also the database may take time to update meaning the experience is slow.

 Check Server availability at: https://stats.uptimerobot.com/0pKZ4j5FWK

-## Deploying Server Locally
+## Deploying Server Locally (Recommended)
-⚠️ **Note**: If deploying server locally, access via https://timm167.github.io/lms-frontend-local/ or deploy the frontend locally (instructions-below)
+⚠️ **Note**: If deploying server locally, you MUST deploy the frontend locally.
+Instructions below.
-The other link will not work

 ### Prerequisites
 Ensure you have **Python** installed.

+Ensure local port 8000 is free, otherwise manually change the base_url in the frontend at src/service/base_url.

 ### Steps to Deploy and Use Backend Locally